AnyChart/docs.anychart.com/Maps/Labels.md

 ```
 // set the overlapping mode for the map
 map.overlapMode(false);
-// enable overlapping for series
+// enable overlapping for the series
 series_obama.overlapMode("allowOverlap");
 ```